LilJuiceBox21/CS2050Bank/README.md

 # CS2050Bank
-manageable simulation of a bank or other financial system
+Manageable simulation of a bank or other financial system